 After graduating, she worked as a production potter’s apprentice in her home state of Pennsylvania.
 Soon after her apprenticeship, she moved to Ann Arbor, Michigan where she was hired to manage the Ann Arbor Art Center’s ceramics studio and teach wheel throwing, hand building, and glaze formulation courses.

 She is currently a Professor of Art at the University of North Georgia where she has been teaching all levels and processes of ceramics for the past 16 years.
-She also serves as the Gainesville campus Honors Director and the LEAP initiative Chair.
 Recent notable exhibitions include a 2018 solo exhibition at the Oconee Cultural Arts Foundation in Watkinsville, Georgia, and The Emerging National Exhibition at the Museum of Arts and Sciences in Macon, Georgia.